 - Acronym list

-This chapter provides an overview of the procedures used to address hazardous materials, hazardous wastes, and contamination during the project planning and delivery process.
+Caltrans manages hazardous materials in compliance with applicable federal and state laws and regulations to protect the public, the environment, and Caltrans employees, its agents, and its activities from adverse effects related to exposure to hazardous materials.
+This chapter provides an overview of the procedures used to address hazardous materials, including hazardous wastes, and contamination during the project planning and delivery process.

-Hazardous materials include, but are not limited to, hazardous substances, hazardous waste, and any material that a handler or the administering agency has a reasonable basis for believing that it would be injurious to the health and safety of persons or harmful to the environment if released into the workplace or the environment.
+Hazardous materials also include, but are not limited to, hazardous substances as defined in HSC Section 25316.
+DD-16 defines how Caltrans interprets and implements HSC Section 25316.
+The term “hazardous materials” as used herein includes, but is not limited to, hazardous substances, hazardous wastes, and any material that a handler or the administering agency has a reasonable basis to believe would be injurious to the health and safety of persons or harmful to the environment if released into the workplace or the environment.

-Hazardous materials or wastes that have been released into soil, surface water, ground water, or air are contamination.
-Properties on which hazardous materials or wastes are currently handled, or were handled in the past, have the potential to be contaminated.
-Properties on which hazardous materials or wastes have been mismanaged are almost certain to be contaminated.
+Hazardous materials, which includes hazardous substances and hazardous wastes, that have been released into soil, surface water, groundwater, or air are contamination.
+Properties on which hazardous materials are currently handled, or were handled in the past, have the potential to be contaminated.
+Properties on which hazardous materials have been mismanaged are almost certain to be contaminated.

-The regulatory framework for the management of hazardous materials, hazardous wastes, and contamination is complex.
+The regulatory framework for the management of hazardous materials, including hazardous wastes and contamination, is complex.
 There are both federal and state components.
 Within the state there are several agencies and departments that may have overlapping jurisdiction over any given situation.
-This section provides an introduction to the laws, regulations, and the federal and state agencies and departments involved.
+This section introduces the laws, regulations, and the federal and state entities involved.
 Also see Standard Environmental Reference (SER) Volume 1, Chapter 1, Federal Requirements and Chapter 2, State Requirements.